Edward Gyamfi

-Edward 'Junior' Marfo Gyamfi (born 11 April 2004) is a German professional footballer who plays as a midfielder for Hemel Hempstead Town on loan from EFL Championship club Watford.
+Edward 'Junior' Marfo Gyamfi (born 11 April 2004) is a German professional footballer who plays as a midfielder for Bedford Town.

 Club career

 Milton Keynes Dons

 Gyamfi joined the academy of Milton Keynes Dons in 2021, and later signed professional terms in August 2022.
 He made his professional debut on 30 August 2022 in a 2–1 EFL Trophy group stage defeat at home to Cheltenham Town.
 In November 2022, Gyamfi joined Southern Premier Central club Bedford Town initially on a two-month loan, which was later extended to the remainder of the season after he scored 3 goals in 4 appearances.

 At the conclusion of the 2022–23 season, Gyamfi was one of nine players released by Milton Keynes Dons following their relegation to League Two.

 Watford

 Following a four week trial, Gyamfi signed for Championship club Watford in September 2023 on a one-year deal with an option of a further year, initially linking up with the club's U21 side.

 In March 2024, Gyamfi joined National League South club Hemel Hempstead Town on loan for the remainder of the season.

+In June 2024, Gyamfi joined National League North club Bedford Town on a permanent contract.